-In DATATRIEVE you can use query names as short and easy substitutes for long field names.
+You can use query names as short and easy substitutes for long field names.
 A query name can replace the complete field name in any DATATRIEVE statement.
 ADT asks you to supply a query name for any field longer than seven characters.
-For example, ADT asks you for a query name for the field name VISIT_DATE because VISIT_DATE is longer than seven characters.
+For example, ADT asks you for a query name for the field name VISIT\DATE because VISIT\DATE is longer than seven characters.
 You could supply the query name VISIT for this field.
-If you do not wan to use a query name, press RETURN and continue using ADT.
+If you do not want to use a query name, press RETURN and continue using ADT.

-Data Type
+• Data Type